Car: Alfa Romeo of course! 1981 Alfa Sprint (#7) the one with the OTT Alfa graphics.

 2 seasons doing the Intermarque Sprints at Manfield just prior to joining Trofeo.
 Initially raced my 1979 Alfetta GTV (No 77), but then Ray convinced me to co-drive his 1989 Sprint instead.

 This was the first car we campaigned in Trofeo (No 65) but it was a very short interval until Ray bought another car for himself (No 66) and I inherited the Sprint as my own.
-Been racing ever since in Trofeo without a break, and am in my 5th season in my ‘new’ 1981 Sprint (No 7) formerly owned by another Trofeo stalwart – John Rhodes.
+Raced ever since in Trofeo without a break, and raced 5 seasons in my ‘new’ 1981 Sprint (No 7) formerly owned by another Trofeo stalwart – John Rhodes.
 A lovely little car.